-+bnXXXXXXXXXXXXX
++bnXXXXXXXXXXXX

-Note: A complete list of secondary attributes is on page 6-23.
+Note: For a complete list of secondary attributes, see :refid = defchar..
 If no entry is made for the secondary attribute, the input or input/output field has a data type of alphameric.
 However, if the first letter in the field contains an n, N, s, or S, you must specify an a to make the field alphameric.